ncalteen/actions-docker-training/Exercises/06-Create-Dependent-Job.md

-# GitHub Dependent Job
+# Create a Dependent Job

 **GitHub Actions** allows you link jobs and make then dependent on the previous job outlined in the workflow.

 This allows the user to be able to set up jobs that have various parts that run on different machines, or on the same machine.
 This gives the users more flexibility on how they could semi-automate the deploy/release process.

 1. Create a branch called `dependent-job`
 1. Create a file, `.github/workflows/dependent.yml`